PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 # Kelpie V2.3

 Kelpie V2.3 (2.3.4) is now available.

-V2.3 makes better use of paired-reads to decide between plausible paths; multi-threads the final (extension) phase for better performance; supports multiple forward or reverse primers (e.g.-f AGAGTTTGATCMTGGCTCAG,TTCYGKTTGATCCYGSCRGA); and the extended sequences can be written out dereplicated (with size= annotations).
+* Better use of paired-reads to decide between plausible paths;
+* Multi-threads the final (extension) phase for better performance;
+* Supports multiple forward or reverse primers (e.g.-f AGAGTTTGATCMTGGCTCAG,TTCYGKTTGATCCYGSCRGA);
+* Extended sequences can be written out dereplicated (with size= annotations).

 # Kelpie usage